History of Leather Drinking Vessels

-The history of leather drinking vessels stretches from ancient times to the time of the Crimean war and is a very British history.
+The history of leather drinking vessels stretches from early medieval jacks, through, later Tudor tankards, goblets, bombards, goblets and the late 19/20th Century jacks simplified cylindrical shape and is a very British history.

 Moulded leather vessels may date back to early Egyptian times when some pottery forms followed the shape and style of skin bags.
 A relief on the Rekhmire Tomb clearly resembles a leather bottle.
 An early Nubian pre-dynastic grave has revealed a leather vessel at the head of the occupant where a pottery one would normally be expected.
 Pan graves of 1600 BC att Mostagedda contain solid forms of the shape of clay pots which may represent cores for shaping such leather vessels.